thundergolfer/example-bazel-monorepo/README.md

 - Python 3.6+
 - [`yarn`](https://yarnpkg.com/) **or** [`npm`](https://www.npmjs.com/) for the NodeJS and Typescript code

 Bazel aims to be 'build anything, anywhere' system, so building and testing should be as simple as `bazel test //...`.
-If it's not, [create an issue](https://github.com/thundergolfer/example-bazel-monorepo/issues/new/choose).
+If it's not, please [create an issue](https://github.com/thundergolfer/example-bazel-monorepo/issues/new/choose).

 ## Why use a Monorepo?